NotePlan/plugins/jgclark.EventHelpers/README.md

 - **Time options**: Optional Time format settings.
 Default is `{\n\t\"hour\": \"2-digit\", \n\t\"minute\": \"2-digit\", \n\t\"hour12\": false\n}`.

 ### Using Event Lists from a Template
+You can use these commands from Templates, when they are applied to a note, or are used to create one:
-If you use Templating, this command can be called when a Template is inserted (including in the `/dayStart` command which applies your `Daily Note Template`).
-To do this insert `<%- events() %>` wherever you wish it to appear in the Template.
-By default it gives a simple markdown list of event title and start time.
+- **`<%- events(...) %>`** produces a list of all events for the period wherever you wish it to appear in the Template.
+By default it gives a simple markdown list of event title and start time for today.
+- **`<%- matchingEvents(...) %>`** produces a list of all matching events.
+This is more powerful, with each configured match able to have a different format of output.
+The matches and format strings are entered in a JSON-formatted array, which is specified in the Plugin's settings.

+These work particularly well in **Daily Note templates**.

 To **customise the list display**, you can add a `'format:"..."'` parameter to the `<%- events() %>` command that sets how to present the list, and a separate parameter for items with no start/end times (`'allday_format:"..."`).

-You can place  `<%- listMatchingEvents() %>` in Templates in a similar way, and similar customisations are possible.
-However, as each match can have a different format of output, the matches and format strings are entered in a JSON-formatted array, which is specified in the Plugin's settings.

 **Formats**: The `*|CAL|*`, `*|TITLE|*`, `*|LOCATION|*`, `*|START|*`, `*|END|*`,  `*|DATE|*`,  `*|NOTES|*`, `*|URL|*`,  `*|ATTENDEES|*`, `*|ATTENDEENAMES|*`, `*|LOCATION|*`, `*|MEETINGNOTE|*`,  and `*|EVENTLINK|*` can be mixed with whatever markdown characters or other text you like, and they will get replaced accordingly with the fields from each matching event found.
 (Note the difference between the } and ) bracket types, and use of double quotes around the parameter's setting.
 I didn't design this syntax ...)